 Cody know her as Carey Martin, a headlining singer at the Tipton Hotel as well as the mother of Zack and Cody.

+Although she played Professor Jeannie Elast / Elastic Girl in the 2005 Sky High, her character was never shown in the final cut of the film.
 (Soap opera fans will recognize Rhodes from both Another World and As the World Turns.)

 WDW's Mission to Mars debuts